Back to the main blog

 1. We read the input embeddings matrix, WeW_e and compute the corresponding embedding vector for each input in the batch.

-2. We read each of the Wq,Wk,WvW_q, W_k, W_v matrices from memory to compute qi,ki,viq_i, k_i, v_i (vectors) for each input
+2. We read each of the Wq,Wk,WvW_q, W_k, W_v matrices from memory to compute qi,ki,viq_i, k_i, v_i (vectors) for each input in the batch.

 3. We perform the attention operation - which requires reading the cached keys and values.
-This returns a vector for each input
+This returns a vector for each input.

 4. We read WoW_o from memory and multiply with the output of the previous step

-9. We read the unembedding layer, WeTW_e^T then matrix-matrix multiply to get the token logprobs for each input in the batch
+9. We read the unembedding layer, WeTW_e^T then matrix-matrix multiply to get the token logprobs for each input in the batch.

-10. We sample the next token and feed it back into step 1
+10. We sample the next token and feed it back into step 1.

 Let's count up memory requirements.
 Across steps 1,2,4,6,7, and 9 we read all parameters of the model about once.
 On step 3, we read the KV cache of each batch element.
 On all steps, we read intermediate activations that are negligible compared to the model size.
 So the memory bandwidth requirements are Model Weights + KV Cache.
 As we increase the batch size, other than the KV cache, the memory requirements stay roughly constant!
 We'll come back to this later.
 Note that this is the memory requirement per token